stanleyjh/My_Website/README.md

 - components: All react components for every section.
 - data: Data files to reference.
 - pages: Stores all web pages.
 Currently, there is a single page.
 - styles: CSS styles.
-I have it separated between global, desktop, tablet, and mobile css stylesheets.
+I have it separated between desktop and mobile css stylesheets.

 ## Development Process